 Dogs are intelligent animals – Don’t let him know that he’ll get your attention when he kicks up a fuss.
 Simply ignore him!
 Let your dog out only when he settles down.

-*if it’s a young puppy whom you’ve just introduce the crate to, maybe you can offer him a treat in the crate to calm him down.
+*If it’s a young puppy whom you’ve just introduce the crate to, maybe you can offer him a treat in the crate to calm him down.
 Whatever you do, don’t let him out of the crate at that very moment!*

 The exception I can think of is if you think your dog has to relieve himself.
 Even so, bring it out only after he stops barking.
 Another exception is when your dog is chewing on himself.
 Let him out immediately and consult a trainer or behaviorist.

-Roverpet believes that dog should not be PVC dog crate for too long day after day.
+That dog should not be PVC dog crate for too long day after day.
 He’ll develop destructive behaviors and anxiety problems.
 If you notice that your dog displays hyper active behavior compare to before, you might be crating him for too long!